dhatwalia/exchange-rates/README.md

 In the project directory, you can run:

+Mac OS/Linux:

 `./run.sh`

+Windows:

+`.\run.bat`

-This will run all the programs in the repository.
+These will run all the programs in the repository.

 `python update.py`